-Summary: Flat roofs are less expensive than pitched roofs and will not block windows above.
+Summary: Flat roofs are less expensive than pitched roofs and will not block second floor windows above.
 A flat roof has a slight inclination but water runs off freely.

 Carl, Is building a flat roof style home practical in an area that has a lot of snow and rain in the winter time?